-Abdominal or Stomach Massage: It is the technique of manipulating the abdomen and applying a non-invasive pressure in a clockwise motion.
+The technique of manipulating the abdomen and applying a non-invasive pressure in a clockwise motion.
 The therapist will often apply pressure in small concentrated rotations.
 Relieving pressure, detoxifying the GI tract, and increasing blood flow.
-It is also recognized that conditions in the gut can determine influences on mental state and development of mood disorders The vagus nerve is understood to be the messenger between the enteric nervous system and the brain, including playing a role in the regular dialogue between higher centers of autonomic regulation and the limbic centers of emotional expression and control.
+It is also recognized that conditions in the gut can determine influences on mental state and the development of mood disorders.
+The vagus nerve is understood to be the messenger between the enteric nervous system and the brain, including playing a role in the regular dialogue between higher centers of autonomic regulation and the limbic centers of emotional expression and control.

 Upper and lower abdominal treatment to: Align reproductive and abdominal organs to the optimal position.
 Improve circulation to organs Promote vital circulation flow to support the body’s inherent healing ability.
 Evaluation of and application of bodywork to improve the alignment of spine, hips, and sacrum.

 A type of massage technique that focuses specifically on treating soft tissue aches, pain, and injuries that are associated with recreational activities.
-Massage can reduce muscle stiffness and improve relaxation by reducing heart rate and blood pressure.
+This therapy can reduce muscle stiffness and improve relaxation by reducing heart rate and blood pressure.

-Utilizing Swedish massage techniques during pregnancy.
-Research shows prenatal massage therapy can help reduce anxiety, decrease symptoms of depression, relieve muscle aches and joint pains, and improve labor outcomes and newborn health.
+Utilizing Swedish techniques during pregnancy.
+Research shows this type of therapy can help reduce anxiety, decrease symptoms of depression, relieve muscle aches and joint pains, and improve labor outcomes and newborn health.
 Studies done in the past 10 years have shown that hormone levels associated with relaxation and stress are significantly altered when massage therapy is introduced to women’s prenatal care.
 This leads to mood regulation and improved cardiovascular health.

 Suction cups are used to pull blood to the surface of the skin by creating suction and negative pressure.
 This softens tight muscles, loosens adhesions, and lifts connective tissue.
 Used to relieve aching muscles, release joint stiffness, reduces inflammation, reduces musculoskeletal pain